trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

 The next idea introduced to them by the physicist is to cut batch sizes in half and thereby massively reduce their turnaround time and be able to fulfill contracts much quicker and adapt to the market on rather short notice.
-It feels like they have turned the plant around and actually the protagonist bets against marketing that they can go from contract to fulfiment in 4 weeks of time instead of the 6 months it used to take them.
+It feels like they have turned the plant around and  the protagonist bets against marketing that they can go from contract to fulfiment in 4 weeks of time instead of the 6 months it used to take them.

 ## Chapter 29

 ### Chapter Summary:

-Things start to look really bright now.
+Things start to look  bright now.
 The chapter started with his wife and him being home again, alone, the kids still at the grandparents, enjoying time, together.
 And at the plant things are even better, because their new strategies allow them to get a million dollar contract, because they are the only ones to fulfill it in time.
 And they plan to halve their batch sizes yet again.
 The only problem they face is that their accounting is not on par with their new efficiency model, because from the old model, which doesn't account for idle time, it looks like costs per part went up, even though they didn't, simply because they are utilizing idle time now instead of hiring new people to do the job.

 ## Chapter 30